intel/mlir-extensions/docs/rfcs/XeTile.md

    %vector_a = XeTile.tile_broadcast %vector_b [1] {#wg_map_b #wg_map_a}: vector<256x1xfloat> into vector<256x256xfloat>
 ```

 `tile_transpose` transpose 4D vector.

-The transpose is usually implemented by saving and restoring from the share local memory.
+The transpose could be implemented by saving and restoring from the share local memory.
 To support this, we relax the restriction of tile_load and tile_store so that they can load 2D from share local memory.
-The transpose_tile may require a different block size to support effiecient share local memory access.

-The transpose_tile example below can be furhter lowered to two operations: 1) save the vector to to shared memory with the #wg_map_b mapping and 2) use wg_map_a mapping to load the data from shared memory to vector.

 ```mlir
    #wg_map_b = #xetile.wg_map<sg_layout = [8, 4], sg_data = [64, 32]>
    #wg_map_a = #xetile.wg_map<sg_layout = [4, 8], sg_data = [32, 64]>
    %vector_a = XeTile.transpose_tile %vector_b {#wg_map_b #wg_map_a}: vector<512x128xfloat> into vector<128x512xfloat>
 ```
+The transpose_tile example above can be further lowered to two operations: 1) save the vector to to shared memory with the #wg_map_b mapping and 2) use wg_map_a mapping to load the data from shared memory to vector.
+The transpose_tile may require a different block size to support effiecient share local memory access.

+An optimization is to analyze the load op which produces %vector_b, carefully arrange its mapping so that each subgroup thread loads its corresponding subgroup tile, and then either combine transpose function to the load op or do an in-register transpose.

 `tile_convert_layout` changes the layout of subgroup threads.
 ```mlir